MauriceHofmann/MauriceHofmann/README.md

 - 📚 I'm always interested in learning new stuff and sharing these things with all
 - 👨‍💻 I like to program in C# - so you will find numerous projects and exercises here
 - 🐍 I really want to learn Python and Web Development in the near future
-- 👀 Browse my publicly accessible repositories to get a targeted insight into what I'm working on and most importantly what I enjoy
+- 👀 Browse my publicly accessible repositories to get a targeted insight into what I'm working on and what I enjoy

 - 📖 "Develop a passion for learning.
 If you do, you will never cease to grow" - <i>Anthony J.D'Angelo</i>